CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-dreamfactory-blueprint.md

 ### Postrequisite
 - If you want to access your application over the internet, please perform the following tasks after you receive an email notifying you that the Blueprint completed successfully:

-1. If you need to connect to your server via the Internet, [Add a Public IP](../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
+1. If you need to connect to your server via the Internet, [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal

-2. [Allow incoming traffic](../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
+2. [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
   * The default ports to access the application are: 80, 443

-### Deploying Tomcat on a New Server
+### Deploying DreamFactory on a New Server
-Tomcat is available as a Blueprint for deployment on a new server.
+DreamFactory is available as a Blueprint for deployment on a new server.

 #### Steps to Deploy Blueprint
-1. **Locate the Tomcat Stack Blueprint**
+1. **Locate the DreamFactory Stack Blueprint**
   1. Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
-  2. Search for “Tomcat” in the keyword search on the right side of the page.
+  2. Search for “DreamFactory” in the keyword search on the right side of the page.
-  3. Locate the 'Install Tomcat on Linux' Blueprint
+  3. Locate the 'Install DreamFactory on Linux' Blueprint

 2. **Choose and Deploy the Blueprint.
-Click the “Install Tomcat on Linux” Blueprint.**
+Click the “Install DreamFactory on Linux” Blueprint.**

 3. **Configure the Blueprint**
 Complete the information below:

   1. Execute on Server: Select a Linux x64 server to deploy the Blueprint on.
-  2. Username, e.g. manager
+  2. First Name, e.g. UserName
-  3. Password
-  4. MySQL Server root password
+  3. Last Name, e.g. LastName
-  5. Apache Web Server Port, e.g. 80
+  4. Apache Web Server Port, e.g. 80
-  6. SSL Port, e.g. 443
+  5. SSL Port, e.g. 443
+  6. Web Server domain, e.g. 127.0.0.1
   7. MySQL Server port, e.g. 3306
+  8. Email Address, e.g. user@example.com
+  9. Password

 4. **Review and Confirm the Blueprint**
   1. Click “next: step 2”